MEET THE STAFF

 Sofia Prado-Irwin, Staff Scientist

-Sofia (she/her) works in the Urban Wildlands program protecting species and habitats in the wildland- urban interface.
+Sofia (she/her) works in the Urban Wildlands program protecting species and habitats in the wildland-urban interface.
 Prior to joining the Center, Sofia worked at the Denver Zoo to help graduate students create ecological and social change.
 She holds a bachelor’s in biology from Barnard College, a master’s in biology from San Francisco State University, and a Ph.D. in organismal and evolutionary biology from Harvard University.
 During her graduate studies, Sofia’s research focused on the evolution and ecology of reptiles and amphibians.

 Contact: Denver, CO, 510.844.7100 ext.
 548, email Sofia

-Benjamin Rankin, Legal Fellow
+Benjamin Rankin, Associate Attorney

-Contact: Washington, DC, 202.849.8402, email Ben
+Contact: Washington, DC, 202.849.8402, email Benjamin

 Heather Rauch, Chief of Staff